kyro46/assPaintQuestion/README.md

 php setup/setup.php update
 ```

 and activate it in the ILIAS-Admin-GUI.
-Manual correction has to be enabled for this question type.

 ### Known Problems ###